minin43/TTT-Custom-Roles/CONVARS.md

-ttt_lootgoblin_jingle_enabled                  1       // Whether to play a jingle sound when an activated loot goblin is moving ttt_lootgoblin_speed_mult                      1.2     // The multiplier to use on the loot goblin's movement speed when they are activated (e.g. 1.2 = 120% normal speed) ttt_lootgoblin_sprint_recovery                 0.12    // The amount of stamina to recover per tick when the loot goblin is activated ttt_lootgoblin_notify_mode                     4       // The logic to use when notifying players that a loot goblin is killed.
+ttt_lootgoblin_jingle_enabled                  1       // Whether to play a jingle sound when an activated loot goblin is moving ttt_lootgoblin_speed_mult                      1.2     // The multiplier to use on the loot goblin's movement speed when they are activated (e.g. 1.2 = 120% normal speed) ttt_lootgoblin_sprint_recovery                 0.12    // The amount of stamina to recover per tick when the loot goblin is activated ttt_lootgoblin_notify_mode                     4       // The logic to use when notifying players that a loot goblin was killed.
+Killer is notified unless "ttt_loot goblin_notify_killer" is disabled.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
-4 - Notify everyone ttt_lootgoblin_notify_sound                    1       // Whether to play a cheering sound when a loot goblin is killed ttt_lootgoblin_notify_confetti                 1       // Whether to throw confetti when a loot goblin is a killed ttt_lootgoblin_regen_mode                      2       // Whether the loot goblin should regenerate health and using what logic.
+4 - Notify everyone ttt_lootgoblin_notify_killer                   1       // Whether to notify a lootgoblin's killer ttt_lootgoblin_notify_sound                    1       // Whether to play a cheering sound when a loot goblin is killed ttt_lootgoblin_notify_confetti                 1       // Whether to throw confetti when a loot goblin is a killed ttt_lootgoblin_regen_mode                      2       // Whether the loot goblin should regenerate health and using what logic.
 0 - No regeneration.
 1 - Constant regen while active.
 2 - Regen while standing still.
 3 - Regen after taking damage